spinnaker/spinnaker/consul/README.md

 > __IMPORTANT__ For spinnaker to communicate with and join Consul nodes to the
 > network, they must provide the `-client` flag to Consul with an
 > address that's reachable from the machine running Spinnaker.
 This is taken
 > care of in the installation path provided here.
-We do enable a setup
-> that does not require this, but that will be covered later.

 ## 1. Starting your Consul Server